Version: 1.0

 Signed Metadata MUST be used.

-The signed metadata MUST be verified according swiss trust system.
+The Signed Metadata MUST be verified according to swiss-profile-anchor.

-The kid header claim is REQUIRED and must be a absolute fragment containing a DID as described in swiss-profile-anchor.
+The kid header claim is REQUIRED and MUST be an absolute fragment containing a DID as described in swiss-profile-anchor.

 Swiss Profile version indication with parameter profile_version in Credential Issuer Metadata JWT header is REQUIRED.